chege4179/chege4179/README.md

 ============================

 I'm Peter Chege.
 I'm an android developer based in Nairobi, Kenya.

 * 🌍  I'm based in Nairobi Kenya
 * 🖥️  See my portfolio at [https://peterchege.me](http://peterchege.me)
 * ✉️  You can contact me at [peterkagure@gmail.com](mailto:peterkagure@gmail.com)
 * 🤝  I'm open to collaborating on Android projects, React/React Native and Node.js projects
+* You can read me my medium articles [here](https://medium.com/@peterkagure)
+* I'm open to any android developer roles.

 ### Skills